systemetric/robocon-website/docs/running-code-from-a-usb.md

 ---
 # USB Tricks

+**INFO** :

-**INFO** : The brain only checks for the presence of USB sticks at boot, only plug and unplug USB sticks when the brain is off (front panel blue light off).
+* The brain only checks for the presence of USB sticks at boot, only plug and unplug USB sticks when the brain is off (front panel blue light off).

-**INFO** : Code uploaded using the USB stick will not appear in the editor.
+* Code uploaded using the USB stick will not appear in the editor.

-**INFO** : To run the code uploaded from the USB stick use the Black "Start Button" or http://robot.go/run.
+* To run the code uploaded from the USB stick use the Black "Start Button" or http://robot.go/run.
 The code can only be run once per boot.

 ## **Running your code from a USB :**